-The draft guide also incorporates new empirical data from in-pile, prompt power pulse test programs and analyses from several international publications on fuel rod performance under reactivity initiated accident conditions to provide guidance on acceptable analytical methods, assumptions, and limits for evaluating a CRE accident for a PWR.
+The draft guide incorporates new empirical data from in-pile, prompt power pulse test programs and analyses from several international publications on fuel rod performance under reactivity-initiated accident conditions to provide guidance on acceptable analytical methods, assumptions, and limits for evaluating a CRE accident for a PWR.
 The draft guide expands the existing guidance for CRE accidents in Regulatory Guide (RG) 1.77, “Assumptions Used for Evaluation a Control Rod Ejection Accident for Pressurized Water Reactors.”
 However, the NRC intends to maintain RG 1.77.

 III.
 Backfitting and Issue Finality

-DG-1327 describes one acceptable method for demonstrating compliance with Appendix A of part 50 of title 10 of the Code of Federal Regulations (10 CFR), “General Design Criteria 28, Reactivity Limit,” with respect to control rod ejection (CRE) for pressurized-water reactors (PWRs) and a control rod drop (CRD) for boiling-water reactors (BWRs).
-It addresses fuel cladding failure thresholds for ductile failure, brittle failure, and pellet-clad mechanical interaction (PCMI), provides radionuclide release fractions for use in assessing radiological consequences, and describes analytical limits and guidance for demonstrating compliance with GDC 28 governing reactivity limits.
+DG-1327 describes one acceptable method for demonstrating compliance with GDC 28 in 10 CFR part 50, appendix A, with respect to a control rod ejection for PWRs and a control rod drop for BWRs.
+It addresses fuel cladding failure thresholds for ductile failure, brittle failure, and pellet-clad mechanical interaction, provides radionuclide release fractions for use in assessing radiological consequences, and describes analytical limits and guidance for demonstrating compliance with GDC 28 governing reactivity limits.